Dhawansumit/quiz_app/README.md

 **Interface Segregation Principle**: Clients should not be forced to depend on interfaces they do not use.
 **Dependency Inversion Principle**: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

+---

 ## State Management
-State management is handled using flutter_bloc.
+State management is handled using `flutter_bloc`.
 BLoC (Business Logic Component) helps separate business logic from the UI, making the code more modular and testable.
+---
 ## Dependency Injection
-The project uses get_it for dependency injection. get_it is a simple service locator for Dart and Flutter projects.
+The project uses `get_it` for dependency injection. `get_it` is a simple service locator for Dart and Flutter projects.
 It allows easy management of dependencies and promotes a decoupled codebase.
+---
 ## Navigation with AutoRoute
-Navigation is managed using auto_route, a Flutter routing package that simplifies the management of routes.
+Navigation is managed using `auto_route`, a Flutter routing package that simplifies the management of routes.
 It allows for declarative routing and code generation for better navigation management.
+---
 ## Running the Project
 **Running the Builder**
 Before running the project, ensure the necessary code generation steps are completed.
 Run the following command to generate the routes: